mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 end
 ```

-After obtaining the solution, we can calculate the active power outputs of the generators and utilize the bus voltage angles to set the starting values.
+After obtaining the solution, we can calculate the active and reactive power outputs of the generators and utilize the bus voltage magnitudes and angles to set the starting values.
 In this case, the `generator` and `voltage` fields of the `ACOptimalPowerFlow` type can be employed to store the new starting values:
 ```@example ACOptimalPowerFlow
 for (key, value) in system.generator.label
     active, reactive = generatorPower(system, flow; label = key)